permguard/permguard/site/content/docs/0.1/developer-guide/initializing-working-directories.md

 ## Clone an existing repo

-There are advanced cases where a Permguard repo has already been created and it is required to recovery the configuration files to a local working directory.
+There are advanced cases where a Permguard repo has already been created and it is required to recovery the configuration files to a local permguard workspace.

 In this case, it is just necessary to clone the Permguard repo: